 Northern Flying Squirrels are the larger at 25-37 cm with dark belly hair tipped with white.
 The smaller Southern Flying Squirrels measure around 21-25cm and are more commonly seen for sale by private breeders although both have high price tags as not many seem to be breeding readily in the UK.
 It has been suggested that this may be due to a need to breed communally, although some keepers have had success with 1:1 pairings.

 Although not quite to the same extent as Jerboas it is important to source your squirrels carefully from reputable breeders and to avoid encouraging wild caught animals.
 No pet should be obtained at the expense of wild populations.

 Flying Squirrels can glide using a furred membrane known as patagium which extends between the wrists of the front feet and the ankles of the hind feet.
-Since distances have been recorded at up to 45m although between 5-25 is more normal, it is important to give these animals as much space as possible.
+Since distances have been recorded at up to 45m although between 5-25 is more normal, it is important to give these animals as much space as possible so your pet flying squirrels are happy.
 A large aviary environment is ideal, although a very large viviarum could potentially be adapted by adding additional ventilation.
 See Flying Squirrel - Environment for more details.

 A Flying Squirrels Diet is less complicated that the more fruit-based sugar gliders, but still requires a varied range of seeds, nuts, fresh and protein and a calcium supplement.